This Fertility App Shared Data Without User Consent. Here’s How Senators Are Fighting Back

 Advertisement

-Premom has not yet responded to Refinery29’s request for comment.
+In a statement to Refinery29, the legal counsel and the acting spokesperson for Premom said that the app “prioritizes the safety of its users’ data above all, and is constantly evaluating its policies, procedures, and use of third-party tools to ensure the application is compliant with global data privacy laws.”
+It also claimed that the app limits its use of third-party tools that don’t “comport with Premom’s internal privacy standards and practices,” and doesn’t share user information with advertisers.

 The FTC declined to comment on on specific company conduct.

 Now, you might be thinking, so what?
 You’re probably already used to those spookily targeted social media ads, the ones that bring up products you’ve talked about buying, but that you’re actually pretty sure you’ve never Googled.
 Do you really need to care about this?
 Well, yes!

-Note: This story has been updated with a statement from Premom.